windup/windup-web/README.md

     cd -
     ```

-   Alternatively, these parts may be installed 'manually':
-    ```
-    npm install -g patternfly # JBoss PatternFly, a UI components library npm install -g grunt-cli  # Grunt
-    npm install -g tsc        # TypeScript compiler npm install -g typescript # TypeScript
-    ```

-    This list is not complete, feel free to add the missing items.

- 5. In order to run tests, you will need a locally installed copy of [PhantomJS](http://phantomjs.org/)
+ 5. In order to run tests, you will need a locally installed copy of [PhantomJS](http://phantomjs.org/).
+This needs to be available and on your path.

 Running the webapp
 ------------------